Article Overview: Things to Do in Theodore Roosevelt National Park

 5. Admire the Wild Horses (from afar)

-One of the most sought after animal sightings in Theodore Roosevelt National Park is that of the non-native wild horses that exist in the park today.
+One of the most sought after animal sightings and a must on your list of things to do in Theodore Roosevelt National Park is that of the non-native wild horses that exist in the park today.

 We saw horses (and lots of them) every day that we were in the park.